krishnaUrkude/Hopsital-API/README.md

-# Hospital-API
+# E-Commerce-API

 # ABOUT
-This is an Hospital API made using Node.Js & MongoDB.
+This is an E-commerce API made using Node.Js & MongoDB.

 STEPS TO USE THE API:
 1) run "npm init" command on terminal in this projects directory